Equisetum arvense: Distribution and habitat

 Equisetum arvense grows in a wide range of conditions, in temperatures less than 5 C to greater than 20 C and in areas that receive annual rainfall as low as 100 mm and as great as 2000 mm.
 It commonly occurs in damp and open woodlands, pastures, arable lands, roadsides, disturbed areas, and near the edge of streams.
 It prefers neutral or slightly basic clay loams that are sandy or silty, especially where the water table is high, though it can occur occasionally on slightly acid soils.

 The plant is widespread in the Northern Hemisphere, growing as far as 83° North in North America and 71° North in Norway, Sweden, Finland, and Russia and as far south as Texas, India and Iran.
 It is less widespread in the Southern Hemisphere, but it occurs in Argentina, Brazil, Chile, Madagascar, Indonesia, and Australia.
 It was introduced into New Zealand in the 1920s where it was identified as an invasive species by Ella Orr Campbell in 1949.
 It is listed on the National Pest Plant Accord, prohibiting its sale, spread and cultivation.

 Toxicity

-Equisetum arvense is toxic to stock, particularly horses.
-It is difficult to control due to its extensive rhizomes and deeply buried tubers.
+Equisetum arvense is toxic to livestock, particularly horses.
+It is difficult to control due to its extensive underground rhizomes, which can penetrate the soil up to 6 ft deep.
 Fire, mowing, or slashing are ineffective since new stems quickly grow from the rhizomes.
 Some herbicides remove aerial growth but regrowth quickly occurs albeit with a reduction in frond density.